stfnwong/sqclone/README.md

 # Requirements
-- Unit tests use libcheck
+- Unit tests use [bdd-for-c](https://github.com/grassator/bdd-for-c).
+The header file is included in the test directory. `bdd-for-c` requires libncurses 5.x and libbsd.